KILTprotocol/docs/docs/concepts/07_dip/05_dapp_developer.md

 ### 2. Generate a submittable extrinsic

 The method returns the DID base proof.
-You have to call a second method, the `[generateDipSubmittableExtrinsic](https://kiltprotocol.github.io/dip-sdk/functions/generateDipSubmittableExtrinsic.html)` method to generate a submittable extrinsic.
+You have to call a second method, the `[generateDipSubmittableExtrinsic](https://kiltprotocol.github.io/dip-sdk/functions/generateDipSubmittableExtrinsic.html)` method to generate a submittable extrinsic that includes the generated proof.

 You need to pass the following parameters:

 -   The API of the consumer chain.
 -   The base proof.
--   The extrinsic call to the consumer chain.
+-   The call to the consumer chain.
 -   The DID URI.

 :::info Submittable extrinsics